 We know you may want to dig for more information, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

 At Children's Minnesota's behavioral health program, we take the time to get to know your child even before the first visit.
 We understand that the key to helping your child lies in learning as much as we can about your child's individual needs and concerns.

 Choosing where to bring your child for care is a major decision.
 We understand you want all the information you can get.
 And you want it in a clear, straightforward form that helps you make the right choice for your family.

 Editor's note: This post originally was published May 18, 2010.
-Dr. Tim Culbert is the former medical director of Integrative Medicine at Children's Hospitals and Clinics of Minnesota.
+Dr. Tim Culbert is the former medical director of Integrative Medicine at Children's Minnesota.